 IDC claims that:

-• Research in the pharma industry is one of the fastest growing use cases
+- Research in the pharma industry is one of the fastest growing use cases

-• Global spending on AI will be more than $110 billion in 2024
+- Global spending on AI will be more than $110 billion in 2024

 Patient Care

-1. Medical imaging
+2. Medical imaging

-Image recognition and object detection are used in Magnetic Resonance (MR) and Computed tomography (CT) processes for image segmentation, disease detection & prediction.
-Deep learning models can make effective interpretations by a combination of aspects of imaging data, for example, tissue size, volume, and shape.
+Image recognition and object detection are used in Magnetic Resonance (MR) and Computed tomography (CT) processes for image segmentation, disease detection, and prediction.
+Deep learning models can effectively interpret imaging data by combining aspects such as tissue size, volume, and shape.
 These models can flag important areas in images.
-For example, deep learning algorithms are used for diabetic retinopathy detection, early detection of Alzheimer and ultrasound detection of breast nodules.
-Thanks to new advances in deep learning, most pathology and radiology images can be investigated in the future.

 Deep learning algorithms simplify complex data analysis, so abnormalities are determined and prioritized more precisely.
 The insights that convolutional neural networks (CNNs) provide, help medical professionals to notice the health issues of their patients on time and more accurately.
 For example, CNNs identified melanoma disease in dermatology images with more than 10% accuracy than experts according to a study in 2018.